-Dermoid cysts: These are the cysts with abnormal tissue growth (benign or malignant).
+- Dermoid cysts: These are cysts with abnormal tissue growth (benign or malignant).

 Ovarian Cysts Treatment Options

-The doctor may suggest you to either shrink or remove the ovarian cyst if it won’t go away on its own or growing larger.
+The doctor may suggest you either shrink or remove the ovarian cyst if it won’t go away on its own or grow larger.
 Here are the popular treatment options:

 For recurrent ovarian cysts, the specialists may prescribe you oral contraceptives for stopping ovulation and avoiding the formation of new cysts.
 Birth control pills also help in reducing the risk of ovarian cancer.

-Laparotomy: For a large cyst, your doctor will recommend to remove it through laparotomy surgery.
-If the cyst is cancerous, hysterectomy is performed (via the surgical procedure) to remove the uterus or ovaries for removing the cancerous large cyst.
+- Laparotomy: For a large cyst, your doctor will recommend removing it through laparotomy surgery.
+If the cyst is cancerous, a hysterectomy is performed (via the surgical procedure) to remove the uterus or ovaries for removing the cancerous large cyst.

 Best Hospital for Ovarian Cyst Treatment

 SCI Hospital is a leading hospital in Delhi for treating ovarian cysts through advanced techniques.
 We have advanced Ultrasound Devices, MRI, and CT Scan devices for frequent monitoring and determining whether the cysts are functional or not.

 People across 55+ countries trust our experienced medical professionals due to the following reasons:

 - Expert Care 24/7: Our staff and a team of professional medical specialists, including gynecologists, obstetricians, anaesthesiologists, etc., ensure the best facilities 24/7, 365 days a year.